firesync-org/firesync/README.md

 <h1 align="center">🔥 FireSync</h1>

 FireSync is a complete backend for building a real-time collaborative app.
-You can focus on your application's core logic and UX, while the FireSync takes care of:
+You can focus on your application's core logic and UX, while FireSync takes care of:

 * **🚀 Real-time collaboration via [Yjs](https://github.com/yjs/yjs)**
 * **🗄️ [Postgres](https://www.postgresql.org/) backed storage**